Top 10 Tips for Itchy Dogs Before You Call the Vet Part 9/10: When Nothing Seems to Working, you need to Consider Fungal Infection in Dogs…

 Yeast cells are sugar junkies.
 In fact, a diet high in sugar is one of the main causes of the issue in humans.
 Now look at dogs, trying to live on dry kibble diets or cans containing mostly cereal, meaning a diet containing 50-60% rapidly digested carbs (a.k.a. sugar to the body).
 Every meal.
 This is a huge sugar intake, particularly for an animal that does not need any carbs whatsoever in their diet whatsoever.
 Even their treats are laced with sugar so they will eat them.
 Asides all the other issues a diet such as this will cause in your dog (including obesity, pancreatitis, kidney stones, rotten teeth and likely problem behaviour), yeast loves sugar.
 In fact, yeast needs sugar to live.
 It cannot metabolise protein or fat.

 It follows, if you have tried all our previous steps and your dog is still itching, then we may be looking at a yeast issue.
 Step 1 is starving the yeast infection by removing all the carb-based products and feeding a simple raw dog food diet, one that is void of fruit and sweet veg likes carrots and potatoes etc. This includes any and all cereals (wheat, corn, potato, rice etc and anything made on them such as pasta, bread, dry dog food and pet store treats).
 You also need to remove all fruit and sweet/ starchy veg such as carrots, peas etc. Everything.
 All you can feed is raw meat and bone and perhaps a little dark green veg, if you wish (sulfur in these can help).
 As you would cancer in dogs, you must starve the yeast of fuel to growth, suffocating it.
-As most pre-made raw dog foods contain added fruit and veg bits (Paleo Ridge do not and so would thus be suitable), you may need to make your own dog diet and tailor it to your yeasty dog.
+As most pre-made raw dog foods contain added fruit and veg bits (Paleo Ridge do a range of high quality fruit-free completes do not and so would thus be suitable), you may need to make your own dog diet and tailor it to your yeasty dog.
 You can also add in the treatments (below) to the mix to save you remembering each meal.